bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![Picture of setup here](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/BareBreadboard.jpg) *Board setup before all the messy jumper wires.*

 Connect everything together as outlined in the pinout guide.
-After you double check you connections it is time to fire it up!Connect your MKRZero to the computer and upload the MKRZero_OpCode.
+After you double check you connections it is time to fire it up!
+Connect your MKRZero to the computer and upload the MKRZero_OpCode.

 ![Picture of setup with jumper wires here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/MessyWires.jpg)
 *Board setup with jumper wires.*